Bioconductor/bioconductor.org/content/developers/how-to/long-tests.md

 ## "Short tests" vs "long tests"

-The _Long Tests_ setup forces the developer to split the testing code in her package between "short tests" and "long tests".
+The _Long Tests_ setup forces developers to split the testing code in their package between "short tests" and "long tests".
 The former go in the `tests` subdirectory and must be able to run in less than 40 min (this limit is actually for the full `R CMD check` command which runs other possibly time-consuming things in addition to the code in `tests`).